leeseungcheol/WEATHER-BOARD/README.md

-This is a project for the ODROID-SHOW
+This is a project for the WEATHER-BOARD

-ODROID-SHOW Wiki : odroid.com/dokuwiki/doku.php?id=en:odroidshow
+WEATHER-BOARD Wiki : odroid.com/dokuwiki/doku.php?id=en:weather-board